Chiissu/v2d/README.md

 ## Installation

-> Installation can sometimes take up to 20min depending on your hardware.
-Please be patient with the installation process.
+> Building can sometimes take up to 20min depending on your hardware.
+Please trust the process.

 ### MacOS